parkinsons-toolkit/app-content/pages-content/managing-symptoms/thinking-concentration-and-memory.md

 </div>

 ### Take Your Time

-- Stress worsens thinking.
-- Allow extra time for tasks.
+Stress worsens thinking abilities so don’t put too much pressure on yourself.
+Tasks may take longer, so give yourself more time for them.

 ### Keep Well

-- Sleep, physical health, and emotional wellbeing support memory and thinking.
+Good sleep, physical health and emotional well-being are all important for your memory and thinking.

-- See **Optimising Wellbeing** pages for more information.
+See our _Optimising Wellbeing_ pages within the <a href="/learn/living-with-parkinsons/living-with-parkinsons" class="internal-link">Living with Parkinson's</a> section for more information.

 ### Prompts and Reminders